jim-schilling/splurge-key-custodian/README.md

 cleanup() -> None
 ```

 **Note:** This method is automatically called when using the context manager.
-It securely zeros sensitive data including master passwords and cached credentials.
+It securely zeros sensitive data including master passwords.

 #### Properties